foreversmart/rio-csi/README.md

 #### Snapshot feature

 * Open K8s Snapshot feature

 As snapshot is a beata feature of K8s we should open K8s snapshot feature config to use this feature
 ``` bash
 kubectl --feature-gates VolumeSnapshotDataSource=true
 ```
 * Install Snapshot Controller

 K8s Cluster have no Snapshot Controller as default.
 Apply snapshotoperator.yaml to install snapshot controller and snapshot CRDs
 ```bash
 kubectl apply -f snapshotoperator.yaml
 ```

-* Build and push your image to the location specified by `IMG`:

 ### How To Use
 * Create a Storage Class to use this driver